theonjs/theon/README.md

 I initially wrote this library to mitigate my frustration while writing further programmatic API clients for multiple HTTP layers across JavaScript environments.

-After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, so then an specific solution can be conceived to simplify the process and provide a more convenient layer to do it better and faster.
+After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, so then a specific solution can be conceived to simplify the process and provide a more convenient layer to do it better and faster.

 In most scenarios, when you are writing APIs, you have to build a programmatic layer which maps to specific HTTP resources, usually when dealing with resource-oriented HTTP services.
 With `theon` you can decouple those parts and provide a convenient abstraction between the HTTP interface details and the programmatic layer you want to provide to the API consumers.

-Additionally, it provides a rich set of features to make you programmatic layer more powerful for either you as API builder and for your API consumers through a hierarchical middleware/hook layer which allows you to plug in and compose intermediate logic.
+Additionally, it provides a rich set of features to make your programmatic layer more powerful for either you as an API builder or for your API consumers through a hierarchical middleware/hook layer which allows you to plug in and compose intermediate logic.

 I took some inspiration from [Google API client for node.js](https://github.com/google/google-api-nodejs-client) and in the way they are building a huge programmatic API layer, but you can probably do it even better with `theon`.

 ## Entities

-`theon` introduces the concept of entity, which is basically an abstract object which stores and encapsulates HTTP specific protocol level data (such as headers, method, path or query params) and represents a hierachical entity in your API structure, which is usually mapped into an HTTP resource, subresource or endpoint.
+`theon` introduces the concept of entity, which is basically an abstract object which stores and encapsulates HTTP specific protocol level data (such as headers, method, path or query params) and represents a hierarchical entity in your API structure, which is usually mapped into an HTTP resource, subresource or endpoint.

-Entities hierarchy in `theon` are analog to a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) structure, providing a associative implicit linking and feature inheritance across hierarchical entities.
+Entities hierarchy in `theon` are analogue to a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) structure, providing an associative implicit linking and feature inheritance across hierarchical entities.

-In order to build your API you have to understand and use the concept of entity properly, and know how to use the different built-in entitities provided by `theon`.
+In order to build your API you have to understand and use the concept of entity properly, and know how to use the different built-in entities provided by `theon`.

-Entities are also useful as a sort of extensibility and composition layer, since you can plug in them at any level of your API.
-Also, entities can inherit from other entities, inheriting its functionality, configuration, middleware and hooks too.
+Entities are also useful as a sort of extensibility and composition layer since you can plug in them at any level of your API.
+Also, entities can inherit from other entities, inheriting its functionality, configuration, middleware and hooks.

-The following graph represent the relation between theon entities and a common HTTP REST-like endpoint:
+The following graph represents the relation between `theon` entities and a common HTTP REST-like endpoint:

 ```
    /api         /users          /id      /favorites